Understanding Open-Set Recognition by Jacobian Norm and Inter-Class Separation: Empirical Verification of the Theory

 Fig.~\ref{fig:scatter_all_fixed_model}(2nd row) shows a similar correlation trend between the intra/inter-class distance ratio (DBI) and the Jacobian norm difference.
 However, the nonlinearity between them is severe.
 The plot indicates that the Jacobian norm difference abruptly increases at a later stage of training where the intra/inter ratio is already small and stable.

 \textbf{The relation between the Jacobian norm difference and the number of discriminative classes.} Theorem \ref{thm:grad_norm} states that the inter-class distance maximization between a single pair of inter classes $(C_i, C_j)$ can cause to increase in the Jacobian norm difference.
 Therefore, we hypothesize that a larger number of inter-class pairs would improve the Jacobian norm difference, contributing to better separation between known and unknown class representations.
-The results are given in Fig.~\ref{fig:fig_k_jnd} vindicate the consistency of the hypothesis by showing that the Jacobian norm difference becomes larger with a larger number $K$ of known classes.
+The results are given in Fig.~\ref{fig:fig_k_jnd} supports the hypothesis by showing that the Jacobian norm difference tends to become larger with a larger number $K$ of known classes.
+We note that the exceptions may occur as some known classes are more similar to the unknown class examples; adding to the train data a known class that is similar to the unknown may slightly reduce the Jacobian norm difference.